 '''

 ( synthesize )

 module mkAudioPipelineFFT(FFT#(N, ComplexData));

 FFT#(N, ComplexData) fft <- mkFFT();

 return fft;

 endmodule

 '''

 In our audio pipeline we will instantiate this specialized FFT module instead of the polymorphic mkFFT.

 FFT#(N, ComplexData) fft <- mkAudioPipelineFFT();

-Now when we synthesize for the FPGA, fft will be listed in the utilization by hierarchy report.
+Now when we synthesize for the FPGA, fft will be listed as a separate module in the reports.